oluwaseyihassan/PlayerComparison/README.md

 ## Acknowledgments

-- Football data provided by external API services
+- Football data provided by SportmonksApi
 - Inspired by the need for easy player comparison tools for fans and analysts

 ---